Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Experiments

-We report the CRPS scores of the prediction for each individual level of the hierarchy.
-Similar to \citet{rangapuram2021end}, we also normalize the CRPS scores at each level, by the absolute sum of the true values of all the nodes of that level.
-We also report the mean of the level-wise scores denoted by \emph{Mean} in Tables \ref{tab:tourism}, \ref{tab:m5} and \ref{tab:favorita}.

-We gather level wise performance of all the competing methods across all three datasets, as well as an ablation study for our method.
-We now present our results for each dataset.

-{\bf M5:} The results are presented in Table~\ref{tab:m5}, where the best performing methods are bold and second best methods are italicized.
-The deep learning based methods are averaged over 10 runs while other methods had very little variance.
-We see that \oursp\ performs the best for all levels except L0, where \permbu\ achieves the best CRPS.
-Overall in the mean column, \oursp\ performs the best, with \permbu\ and \oursts\ close behind.
-In fact \oursp\ is around $6$\% better than the best baseline in the mean column.
-This shows that our proportions model can be coupled with strong off-the-shelf univariate forecasting models to achieve state-of-the-art performance.
+We present level-wise performance of all methods on M5 and Favorita, as well as mean performance on the other datasets (the full level-wise metrics on all datasets can be seen in Appendix \ref{app:fullresults}).
+In these tables, we highlight in bold numbers that are statistically significantly better than the rest.
+The second best numbers in each column are italicized.
+The deep learning based methods are averaged over 5 runs while other methods had very little variance.

+{\bf M5:} We see that overall in all columns, \oursp\ performs much better than all the baselines (around $18$\% better than the best baseline (AutoARIMA-TD) on the mean).
+Interestingly, even a simple top-down baseline like AutoARIMA-TD outperforms recent state-of-the-art models like \hier~and \permbu, attesting to the power of top-down approaches.
 We hypothesize that \hier\ does not work well on these larger datasets because the DeepVAR model needs to be applied to thousands of time-series, which leads to a prohibitive size of the fully connected input layer and a hard joint optimization problem.